Advanced Diploma in British & European Studies 2014-2015

 - who are graduates

-- who have an overall IELTS score of at least 6.5
+- who have a minimum overall IELTS score of at least 6.5

 Call us: + 44 (0)1865 270451